cda94581/stiadsbot/docs/stiadsbot/config.json.md

 ### levelinfo.blacklist
 This is an array of Strings, which contain channel IDs.
 Users who send messages in these channels won't gain any xp.

-### levelinfo.mysqlinfo.host
-STIADS👀 Bot leveling stores user info in a *MySQL* Database.
-You will need to manually setup MySQL.<br>
-Once that is setup, if you are running on your local device, the host will be "localhost".<br>
-Otherwise, you will need the IP of the device hosting the database.<br>
-If it is hosted on the web, you will need that IP.<br>
-If you are hosting it elsewhere, you may need to portforward the router and connect via that IP.<br>
-STIADS👀 Bot will create a database called "STIADS👀 Bot_leveling", if it doesn't already exist, to store this information.

-### levelinfo.mysqlinfo.user
-This is the username of the MySQL system.

-### levelinfo.mysqlinfo.password
-This is the password of the MySQL system.

 ### feedback_channel
 STIADS👀 Bot reacts with ⬆ and ⬇ for each message in a specific channel, that starts with "Suggestion" (case insensitive).
 This specifies that channel.
 This is the Channel ID in the form of a String.